 Stop and think about a person who has inspired you.
 What traits did they have?
 Honesty, integrity, confidence, good communicator, accountability, creativity, empathy, resilience, humility, vision.
-When I think of leaders who have inspired me, I think of the humble individuals that accepted me, made me feel valued, taught me and challenged me.
-My favorite mentor, if his first week on the job he walked into my office, rolled up a chair and said: “teach me what you do”.
+When I think of leaders who have inspired me, I think of the humble individuals that accepted me, made me feel valued, taught me, and challenged me.
+My favorite mentor, if his first week on the job he walked into my office, rolled up a chair, and said: “teach me what you do”.
 Talk about making an impression, this mentor, not only wanted to see the nuances of my job, he then performed them.
 He wanted a complete understanding of my job and he knew that the only way to do that was to do it himself.
 Later in my career, I had a completely opposite manager who on my first day pretty much said this is your desk and walked away.
 I felt lost and was floundering as I figured out everything the job entailed.
-I asked a lot of questions, took initiative on some things, make mistakes on other things and continued to ask questions.
+I asked a lot of questions, took initiative on some things, make mistakes on other things, and continued to ask questions.
 These two managers were opposite in their management styles, one was a leader and the other was a supervisor.
 It was the small simple thing that made the largest impact.

 Being a good leader requires more than being a high performer, you need to be able to motivate others to achieve their greatest potential.
 Unengaged employees cost companies billions of dollars a year.
 This means when an employee is not engaged in their work it costs the business not only time but money in loss of productivity and revenue.

 Managing and leading are two very different things.
-To manage a team is to ensure that tasks are accomplished, a leader inspires and encourages others to perform better, learn new skills and reach higher goals.
+To manage a team is to ensure that tasks are accomplished, a leader inspires and encourages others to perform better, learn new skills, and reach higher goals.
 When you are coaching and training, refrain from using the industry buzz words.
-People want information in clear concise direction that is to the point.
+People want information in a clear concise direction that is to the point.

-Tony Robbins shares that by building your soft skills, empathy and interpersonal skills your communication skills will increase and help you as you lead and inspire others in the workplace.
+Tony Robbins shares that by building your soft skills, empathy, and interpersonal skills your communication skills will increase and help you as you lead and inspire others in the workplace.

 Strategies leaders use to inspire others: